TheJorgeSchmidt/oysters/README.md

 # About the data
-data/processed/production_by_year_ep contains 150 rows and 4 columns.
+data/processed/landings_by_year contains 150 rows and 4 columns.

  - year -          Numeric - the year of the observation, from 1950 through 2024,
-                inclusive.
- - species -       Character - indicates the species.
-The options are "OYSTER, PACIFIC" and "OYSTER, EASTERN."
- - total_pounds -  Numeric - total landings in pounds for a given species in a given year.
- - total_dollars - Numeric - total farmgate revenues of the landings for a given species in a given year.

-data/processed/production_by_year_fl contains 150 rows and 4 columns.

- - year -          Numeric - the year of the observation, from 1950 through 2024,
-                inclusive.
- - coast -         Character - indicates the coast.
-The options are "FLORIDA-EAST" and "FLORIDA-WEST."
- - total_pounds -  Numeric - total landings in pounds for a given species in a given year.
+ - total_pounds -  Numeric - total landings in pounds of meat for a given species in a given year (excludes shells).
  - total_dollars - Numeric - total farmgate revenues of the landings for a given species in a given year.

 data/processed/cpi_1940_2024_by_yr contains 75 rows and 2 columns.